lua-stdlib/strict/README.md

 itself).
 There is no warranty.

-When using this module, all variables (including functions!) must be declared through a regularassignment (even assigning `nil` will do) in a strict scope before being used anywhere or assigned to inside a nested scope.
+When using this module, all variables (including functions!) must be declared through a regular assignment (even assigning `nil` will do) in a strict scope before being used anywhere or assigned to inside a nested scope.